huysentr/CPP-Library-Symbol-Management/unix/absorption/example2/README.md

 000000000005  00050000000a R_X86_64_32       0000000000000000 .rodata + 1
 ...
 ```
 Notice that the relocation type is different, allowing the library to be linked with a shared library.
-We can see that the output is `"baselibA"` twice.
+While our program runs and compiles one can see that the output is wrong, it printed `"baselibA"` twice.
 Looking at our app we expected `"baselibA"` and `"baselibB"`.
-To explain this lets look at the loaded dynamic dependencies of myapp.
+To explain this lets look at the loaded dynamic dependencies of `myapp`.
 Run `ldd myapp`
 ```
 linux-vdso.so.1 (0x00007ffdaed71000)
 libsomelib.so => cpp-library-symbol-management/unix/absorption/example2/./libsomelib.so (0x00007f3c7e30a000)